“Why did you come to Seattle?”

 Yes, I know that in the endless bromides of our modern Therapeutic State Religion one is supposed to find the heart, the mercy, the compassion, and the patience to pick up every little shard of what has been shattered and, with our ample supplies of therapeutic superglue, painfully and tediously put it all back together as it was.

 Except, of course, Love can never be what it was before it went missing.

 Love gone missing takes with it the hostages of trust and truth but they don’t come back with it if it returns.
-They’ve been buried somewhere en route and their locations long forgotten, far off the map.
+They’ve been buried somewhere en route in graves long forgotten, far off the map.
 Even if you could accept it without them, you’d still see the fine hairline cracks in the vase you put back together together.
 You’d both handle the love like a rare museum object, always looking for the next soft place to store it so that it could not break or escape again.
 Love under constant guard will never be entirely free from the craving to go missing once again.
 At any time and for any reason.
 Sometimes for no reason at all.

 So, like so many other things that ring deep in the changes of our hearts, we look for what to do; for how we can fix what cannot be fixed by us.
 If we find love gone missing and if it seems to have been returned to us we look to repair the rare and delicate thing.
 But it is, we find, like trying to repair a Swiss Watch with sledgehammer.
 Nobody human has that delicate a touch.

 Perhaps it is better, in the end, to learn to let Love be.
 Nobody says you can have only one love with one person.
 If there can be, and there is, room for more than one love in one life, perhaps there can be more than one love in one love.
 Maybe the answer, if answer there be, is not the easy answer of repair, but the harder answer of starting all over from the gross and shapeless clay of love.